leolabs/alfred-icloud-passwords/README.md

 - `fp <query>` – Open Preferences, copy the first result's password, and quit
 - `otp <query>` – Open Preferences, copy the first result's OTP, and quit

+After a password or OTP has been copied, you'll get a notification about it.

 The workflow makes use of AppleScript's accessibility controls, so you might have to give it permission to access them the first time you use it.